“I am proud of the honor I have done my sire’s memory.”

 “It may also be that no reconciliation is possible between your sire and my cousin,” Fatimah then states, returning to their prior topic.
 “I find it unlikely that Prince Vidal will forsake his responsibilities to his city, even should his rest last centuries.
 Philip has little taste for those same responsibilities and assumed them only for his love’s sake.
 For his love’s sake, he will rule as regent until you are of age.
 But it may then be Allah’s will that he simply move on.”

-Fatimah’s glowing white eyes look pensive, but neither do her expressed thoughts look like new ones to her.
+Fatimah’s glowing white eyes look pensive, but neither do her expressed thoughts feel like new ones to her.

 “I would tell you something of my Istirja, you who are childe to my cousin in all save blood.”